chiefbiiko/ballify/readme.md

 `ballify` bundles all assets that are linked into a `HTML` file and concatenates them into one big *ball*, yet another `HTML` file (`brotli`-compressed by default).
 It packs scripts (empty ones with no innerText/code), stylesheets, images (`jpg`, `gif`, `png`, `svg`), and Google Fonts (loaded via a `link` element).
 Assets can be read from local or remote sources.

-`ballify` is designed to be used with single page aplications that do not require toooo many frontend assets.
+`ballify` is designed to be used with single page apps that are built with ordinary web technologies and do not require toooo many frontend assets.

 ***